RocketsAreNostalgic/tnyGmaps/README.md

      static_h          | Height of of static map in pixels refresh           | (true : false) Will flush any cashed WP transient data for a given location (good for purging previous results during testing) debug             | (true : false) Will render the return values from the Google Maps API object for debugging

-#### So much more to do!
-We need to add an admin page to:

-* Add google maps api key without hard coding
-* Enable and disable debug mode
-* Set transient expiry
-* Add alert messages to admin pages about missing API Keys